pgRouting/workshop/docs/basic/graphs.rst

 .. contents:: Chapter Contents

-Different application require different graphs.
+Different applications require different graphs.
 This chapter covers how to discard disconnected segments and different approaches to create graphs.

 pgRouting functions in this chapter